Dr H Jones

 Howard Jones’s main research interests are in the early Germanic languages, especially Gothic, Old English, Old High German, and Middle High German.
 He is currently working with Martin Jones on The Oxford Guide to Middle High German to be published by OUP.

 German.
 Finals: History of the German Language (Paper IV), Old High German (Paper V/1), Early Germanic Languages (Paper XII).

 Linguistics.
 Prelims: General Linguistics (Paper VIII); Finals: Historical Linguistics (Paper XII), General Linguistics (Paper XIII).

 Teaching resources can be found here.

-Martin Luther: An Open Letter on Translating, translated by Howard Jones, Oxford: Taylor Institution Library (2017).
+Martin Luther: An Open Letter on Translating, edition and translation by Howard Jones et al., Oxford: Taylor Institution Library (2017).

 ‘On the early origins of the Germanic preterite presents’, with Will Randall, Transactions of the Philological Society 113(2), 137–176 (2015).

 ‘Reference time and the English past tenses’, with Wilfried Meyer-Viol, Linguistics and Philosophy 34(3), 223–256 (2011).

 ‘Aktionsart’ in the Old High German Passive, Beiträge zur germanistischen Sprachwissenschaft, Hamburg: Buske, 272 pages (2009).